zhaolumanzp/LTBD/README.md

     --batch_size 96
 ```

-For each sample in \(D'\), the desired response is used as the `chosen` response, while the original base model generates the corresponding `rejected` response using the plain prompt without LTBD delimiters.
+For each sample in \(D'\), the self-labeled response is used as the `chosen` response, while the original base model generates the corresponding `rejected` response using the plain prompt without LTBD delimiters.

 ## Train Learnable Trust-Boundary Delimiters